Grain Boundary Effects in Dealloying Metals: A Multi-Phase Field Study: Introduction

+Dealloying of multicomponent metals is known to generate highly topologically complex structures with micron- or nano-scale ligaments and voids \citep{Koger1972, Zheng2018, Vukmirovic2002}.
+Interest in this process stems from its use as a method to produce nanoporous metals at large scales.
+Dealloyed nanoporous metals have been shown to possess remarkable catalytic properties, large capacitance, and high mechanical strength when compared to their bulk counterparts \citep{Erlebacher2009, Fujita2012, McCue2016bLMD, Kim2015}.
+However, these desirable properties can be deleteriously affected by the presence of grain boundaries in the metal, which are known to affect the ligament size and connectivity of these dealloyed structures \citep{Harrison1959,McCue2016bLMD,McCue2016LMD,Joo2022,Song2020LMD,Gaskey2019LMD,Yang2022}.

-Dealloying corrosion of multicomponent metals is known to generate topologically complex structures with micron- or nano-scale ligaments and voids \citep{Koger1972, Zheng2018, Vukmirovic2002}.
-This can be leveraged to synthesize nanoporous metals, wherein a binary solid metal precursor composed of species ‘A’ and ‘B’ is placed in contact with a corrosive/dealloying agent ‘C.’ A, B, and C are chosen based on the following thermodynamic criteria: all species are relatively soluble in one another, except A and C which are relatively insoluble.
-This results in the selective dissolution of B in C, leaving behind a topologically complex structure of nearly pure A. Some examples are aqueous solution dealloying (e.g. Ag dealloying from AuAg in acid \citep{Erlebacher2001ASD,Lu2007ASD}), liquid metal dealloying (e.g. Ti dealloying from TaTi in liquid Cu \citep{McCue2016LMD}), and, more recently, molten salt dealloying (e.g. Cr dealloying from NiCr in molten salt \citep{Liu2021MSD}).
+In general, systems relevant to dealloying processes can be described as a ternary, wherein a metal alloy precursor made up of species ‘A’ and ‘B’ is subjected to corrosion by a fluid dealloying agent ‘C.’ The thermodynamics of these species' interactions is such that they are all relatively soluble in one another, except species A and C which are relatively insoluble.
+This results in the selective dissolution of B into C, while A organizes into a topologically complex solid structure.
+Some examples of porous metals synthesis via dealloying include aqueous solution dealloying (e.g. Ag dealloying from AuAg in acid \citep{Erlebacher2001ASD,Lu2007ASD}), liquid metal dealloying (e.g. Ti dealloying from TaTi in liquid Cu \citep{McCue2016LMD}), and, more recently, molten salt dealloying (e.g. Cr dealloying from NiCr in molten salt \citep{Liu2021MSD}).

-A phase field model for liquid metal dealloying (LMD) was previously developed \citep{Geslin2015LMD} to further understand the corrosion mechanisms of TiTa dealloying in liquid Cu (A = Ta, B = Ti, C = Cu).
-This model successfully predicted the early stages of dealloying and A-ligament formation using assumptions informed by experiments on the same material system; specifically, that the corrosion is rate-limited by diffusion of the dissolving species, B, in liquid C, and that diffusive processes laterally along the the solid-liquid interface are highly active for all species, thus allowing to continuously expose B to the liquid C.

-The current work aims to study and understand how the presence of grain boundaries affects this dealloying corrosion process.
-We undertake this effort motivated by experimental observations \citep{McCue2016bLMD,Song2020LMD,Gaskey2019LMD,Yang2022} showing that the corroded microstructure at grain boundaries can be structurally- and chemically-distinct when compared to the bulk lattice.
-In particular, SEM images of a polycrystalline TiTa sample after LMD from \citep{McCue2016LMD} show that corrosion is significantly deeper at grain boundaries, and can result in thick Ta-blocks that asymmetrically disrupt the ligament-connectivity of the final structure.
-Intuitively, the excess energy and enhanced kinetics of the grain boundary should locally alter the corrosion process, but a mechanistic understanding of these observations remains incomplete.
-Specifically, it is critical to understand the mechanisms underlying grain boundary effects on dealloying to optimize nanoporous materials synthesis, and, conversely, to limit degradation of structural materials deployed in high temperature, corrosive environments such as molten salts.